ahmealy/Deep-Learning-Nanodegree-Udacity/README.md

 * [Style Transfer](https://github.com/ahmealy/Deep-Learning-Nanodegree-Udacity/tree/master/3.Convolutional-Neural-Networks/L7.Style-Transfer/style-transfer): Use a pre-trained network to extract content and style features from an image.
 * [Intro to Recurrent Networks (Time-Series Prediction)](https://github.com/ahmealy/Deep-Learning-Nanodegree-Udacity/tree/master/4.Recurrent-Neural-Networks/L3.Implementation-of-RNN-and-LSTM/time-series): Recurrent neural networks are able to use information about the sequence of data.
 * [Intro to Recurrent Networks (Character-wise RNN)](https://github.com/ahmealy/Deep-Learning-Nanodegree-Udacity/tree/master/4.Recurrent-Neural-Networks/L3.Implementation-of-RNN-and-LSTM/char-rnn): Recurrent neural networks are able to use information about the sequence of data, such as the sequence of characters in text.
+* [Embeddings (Word2Vec)](https://github.com/ahmealy/Deep-Learning-Nanodegree-Udacity/tree/master/4.Recurrent-Neural-Networks/L5.Embeddings-and-Word2Vec/word2vec-embeddings): Implement the Word2Vec model to find semantic representations of words for use in natural language processing.
+* [Sentiment Analysis RNN](https://github.com/ahmealy/Deep-Learning-Nanodegree-Udacity/tree/master/4.Recurrent-Neural-Networks/L6.Sentiment-Prediction-RNN/sentiment-rnn): Implement a recurrent neural network that can predict if a text sample is positive or negative.

 ### Projects
 * [Your First Neural Network](https://github.com/ahmealy/Deep-Learning-Nanodegree-Udacity/tree/master/2.Neural-Networks/Project.Predicting-Bike-Sharing-Patterns): Implement a neural network in Numpy to predict bike rentals.